jeehay-park/TIL/nextJs.md

 In summary, you can leverage the benefits of TypeScript's static typing along with the features of React, Next.js, Redux, and Recoil to build robust and type-safe web applications.
 Each of these technologies has strong support for TypeScript, allowing you to develop modern web applications with confidence.

+# _app.tsx

+📅 14/03/2024

+In Next.js, _app.tsx and app.tsx serve different purposes.

+_app.tsx:
+The _app.tsx file is a special file in Next.js that acts as the root component for your application.
+It is responsible for initializing global styles, providing data-fetching and state management providers, and maintaining the overall layout and structure of your app.
+You should create the _app.tsx file in the pages/ directory.

+Here's an example of an _app.tsx file: app.tsx:
+On the other hand, app.tsx is not a special file in Next.js.
+It does not have any specific functionality or meaning within the Next.js framework.
+You can create an app.tsx file if you have a specific purpose or requirement in your application that deviates from the standard Next.js conventions.
+It could be a custom component, a utility, or any other code related to your app's functionality.

+You can create the app.tsx file anywhere in your project's directory structure, depending on your desired organization and file structure.
+To summarize, _app.tsx is a special file in Next.js that acts as the root component of your application, while app.tsx is a generic file that you can create for custom purposes in your Next.js project.